-Regular attendance and quality class preparation are essential elements for your success in this or any other course.
+Again, regular attendance and quality class preparation are essential elements for your success in this course.
 The subject matter in this course is not extremely difficult but will be new to most students.
 Therefore, to fully understand this material you should avail yourself of all of the text resources, the MAL resources, as well as class discussions.
 My lectures will be limited to the material from the text that I believe needs additional clarification and material that you have asked to have clarified.
 We will spend a great deal of class time working problems and analyzing supplemental materials.
 Working problems in class is designed not simply to provide you with solutions to problems but with the logic and thought processes you need to develop in order to correctly solve a problem or answer a question.
 Therefore, your regular class attendance will contribute significantly to your understanding of course material and to your success on course examinations.
-Past experience suggests that your course grade is highly correlated with your class attendance.